-Table 4 takes column (5) of Table 3 as its starting point, but then adds employment growth as indicator for the variable n in growth theory.
-This specification, in column (6), explains a notably larger fraction of variation in r - g, as shown by the rise in the R2.
+Table 4 takes column (5) of Table 3 as its starting point, but adds employment growth as an indicator for the variable n in growth theory.
+This specification, in column (6), explains a notably larger fraction of the variation in r-g, as shown by the rise in the \mathbb{R}^2 .
 Employment growth obtains a significantly negative effect.
 Its contribution to economic growth proves stronger than its potential impact on the productivity of capital and the interest rate.
-For policy makers concerned about public debt dynamics, this is an important result.
 Column (7) confirms this result.
 In that column we replace employment growth and working age population growth by their difference, i.e. the growth rate of the employment rate.
 Their opposite coefficients, which are not significantly different in absolute value, justify this restriction.
 The estimated coefficients for the other explanatory variables in column (7) are hardly affected, except for the primary balance and the interaction term testing for a threshold effect on the level of the public debt ratio.
-The estimated coefficient on the former gets a lot smaller in absolute value.11 The latter is now both statistically and economically insignificant.
+The estimated coefficient on the former gets a lot smaller in absolute value.
+The latter is now both statistically and economically insignificant.

-The other three columns in Table 4 test the robustness of the estimation result in (7) by minor extensions of the set of explanatory variables and a change in the estimation method.
-Including time fixed effects in column (7b) or a lagged dependent variable in (7c) has no notable impact on the regression, except for the effect of QE.
+The other two columns in Table 4 test the robustness of the estimation result in (7).
+Including time fixed effects in column (7b) has no notable impact on the regression, except for QE.
 Time dummies may pick up its negative effect.
-Considering the possible endogeneity of some explanatory variables, we have also estimated the model using instrumental variables.
-Given the observation of cointegration in all regressions, and thus a stationary error term, there can be no correlation of any importance between this error term and the nonstationary explanatory variables.
+In column (8) we account for the possible endogeneity of some explanatory variables and switch to an instrumental variables approach.
+The observation of cointegration in all regressions, and thus a stationary error term, implies that there can be no correlation of any importance between this error term and the nonstationary explanatory variables.
 This conclusion does not hold, however, for those variables in Table 2 for which we rejected nonstationarity (a unit root).
-They were instrumented.
+They are instrumented.
 Appendix 2 shows the list of instruments and the outcome of the corresponding Wald-tests of their significance in the first-stage regression.
 The results of the IV regression in column (8) occur highly robust for about all variables.
-The primary balance and QE keep their negative signs, but their effects are again statistically insignificant.
-The output gap is no longer significant at the 10% level.
+The primary balance and QE keep their negative signs, but the former now also loses its statistical significance.
+The same happens to the output gap.

 Table 5 extends the set of explanatory variables in column (7) with one more determinant.
-Given the dominant impact of the US on financial markets and the business cycle in other OECD countries, it can be expected that the interest rate and growth in these other countries are affected by the behaviour of r - g in the US.
-Columns (9a) and (9b) in Table 5 test this hypothesis.
-In (9a) we impose the same coefficient on all countries, whereas (9b) allows country-specific coefficients.
-This extension further increases the explanatory power of the regression.
-The common coefficient in column (9a) is statistically significant at the 10% level.
-When we allow country-specific coefficients in (9b), these are significant at the 5% level in the majority of countries.12 The estimated coefficients on all other explanatory variables remain robust.
-The threshold dummy on the public debt ratio regains statistical significance in (9b).
-Only 'Old age dependency 75+' loses its statistical significance in (9b).
+Given the dominant impact of the US on financial markets and the business cycle in other OECD countries, it can be expected that the interest rate and growth in these other countries are affected by the behaviour of r-g in the US.
+Columns (9a) and (9b) in Table 5